lidat/knowledge-center/pages/knowledgedocs/Bots/Bots FAQs.md

 **A:** The Chat Agent API allows bots operating in live chat conversations to check for the availability of other skills.

-**Q: ****How is the performance of bots measured?**
+**Q: How is the performance of bots measured?**

 **A:**  Bots log in to LiveEngage as agents, therefore their performance is tracked and measured against the same KPIs as a human agent, including their MCS and CSAT scores.
 By treating bots as any other agent, LiveEngage allows for analysis and optimization of bot performance, via detailed and flexible reporting.

 **Q: How do you differentiate between bots and human agents?**

-**A:** When creating a new user for a bot in LiveEngage, we recommend giving the user the name ‘Bot *’.
-The bot skill should also be named ‘Bot *’.
+**A:** When creating a new user for a bot in LiveEngage, we recommend giving the user the name ‘Bot’.
+The bot skill should also be named ‘Bot’.
 This enables brands to quickly and easily filter transcripts, data and reports by these specific names.
 We also recommend creating an agent group for the bot(s).

 **Q: Can agents transfer to a bot skill?**